 Key actions: Warms and tonifies Qi.
 Warms and tonifies Blood.

-Shi Quan Da Bu Tang is a 10-ingredient Chinese Medicine formula with Milkvetch Roots (Huang Qi) as a principal ingredient.
+Shi Quan Da Bu Tang is a 10-ingredient Chinese Medicine formula.
 Invented in 1180 AD, it belongs to the category of formulas that tonify Yin and Yang.

 Besides Kidney-Deficiency, Shi Quan Da Bu Tang is also used to treat Blood and Qi Deficiency.